Jovips/Generic-CRUD/README.md

 # Generic-CRUD
-Generic CRUD in Python with SQLite
+Generic CRUD in Python for database

 ## Requirements
 Make sure you have Python installed on your machine.
 Additionally, you can install the dependencies using the following command: